xrdocs/xrdocs.github.io/_helpdocs/2016-05-16--xrdocs-formatting-useful-tips.md

 ---
 published: true
-date: "2016-05-16 04:47 +0530"
+date: '2016-05-16 04:47 +0530'
-title: "@xrdocs Formatting Useful Tips"
+title: '@xrdocs Formatting Useful Tips'
-permalink: "/helpdocs/xrdocs-formatting-useful-tips"
+permalink: /helpdocs/xrdocs-formatting-useful-tips
 author: Akshat Sharma
+excerpt: >-
-excerpt: "This tutorial gives a brief description of some helper classes that are available for quick and easy formatting of images and text in @xrdocs"
+  This tutorial gives a brief description of some helper classes that are available for quick and easy formatting of images and text in @xrdocs
 position: hidden
 tags:
   - iosxr
   - cisco
 sitemap: false